usnistgov/TGRS-Plasticizer-Library/README.md

 \text{SNR}=\frac{Y_{avg}}{\left(\sigma_{noise}/\sqrt{2}\right)}
 $$

-Where $\text{Y}_{avg}$ is an average of the peak height above background of the highest-intensity Raman band across successive replicates. $\sigma_{noise}$ is the average of the standard deviation (STD) of the noise calculated under the footprint of the highest-intensity Raman band from each replicate.  $\sigma_{noise}$  was calculated from a 24 wavenumber range about the peak maximum.
+Where Y<sub>avg</sub> is an average of the peak height above background of the highest-intensity Raman band across successive replicates. $\sigma_{noise}$ is the average of the standard deviation (STD) of the noise calculated under the footprint of the highest-intensity Raman band from each replicate.  $\sigma_{noise}$  was calculated from a 24 wavenumber range about the peak maximum.
 Before determination of the SNR, each spectra was normalized in intensity between 0 and 1, and a background subtraction was performed using an asymmetric least squares smoothing algorithm (Eilers & Boelens 2005).

 ---

 ### Signal-to-Background Ratio (SBR):

 The SBR is an indication of peak strength relative to the noise about the spectral background.
 The calculated SBR is a less rigorous approximation of the SNR that can be calculated using a single spectra as opposed to the multiple replicates required for proper SNR calculations (**McCreery 2000, Chap.
 4**).

 $$
 \text{SBR} = \frac{Y}{2\sigma_{background\:noise}}
 $$